unfor19/frigga/README.md

 1. Open your browser, navigate to http://localhost:3000

    - Username and password are admin:admin
-   - You'll be prompted to update your password, so just keep use `admin` or hit Skip
+   - You'll be prompted to update your password, so just keep using `admin` or hit Skip

 1. Go to [Jobs Usage](http://localhost:3000/d/U9Se3uZMz/jobs-usage?orgId=1) dashboard, you'll see that Prometheus is processing ~2800 DataSeries
-1. Let's change that!
-First get all the metrics that are used in your dasboards
+1. Get all the metrics that are used in your Grafana dasboards

    ```bash
    $ frigga gl -gurl http://localhost:3000 -gkey $GRAFANA_API_KEY